curra-web3/docs/src/obsidian/security/authorization/notifications.md

-# API authorization
+# Notifications

-## Webhooks
+## Introduction

-In order to authorize Curra webhooks, like [transfer notifications](/obsidian/features/transfer_notifications.md), you can use JS/TS SDK or verify it manually.
+In order to authorize Curra notifications, like [incomes notifications](/obsidian/features/notifications/incomes.md), you can use JS/TS SDK or verify it manually.

-### JS/TS SDK
+## JS/TS SDK

 Using a public key recovery (more secure way):